ibm-watson-data-lab/seti_at_ibm/README.md

 beyond our Solar System.
 Nearly each night, the ATA observes radio frequencies in the ~1-10 GHz frequency range from multiple locations in the sky.

-Observation of a potential signal results in two pieces of data
+Observation of a potential signal results in three pieces of data

-  * a raw data file, called a `compamp` or `archive-compamp`
+  * two raw data files, called a `compamp` or `archive-compamp`
   * preliminary analysis of the signal, stored as a row in the `SignalDB` table

+On each ATA telescope, there are two antenna -- one for the horizontal and vertical polarization components of the radio signal.
-The raw data are the digitized time-series radio signals.
-For each observation, there are two raw data files, one for each polarization.
-The time-series data have been bandpass filtered, meaning the frequencies observed in the data only cover a small range, called the bandwidth.
+The raw, time-series signals from the entire ATA array are digitized and combined into a single data file for each polarization.
+Additionally, the time-series data have been bandpass filtered, meaning the frequencies observed in the data only cover a small range, called the bandwidth.
 The bandwidth may be recovered from information found in the header of the raw data file.
-(The `ibmseti` python package will calculate this for you, along with reading the data file and providing some basic signal processing.)
+(The `ibmseti` python package will calculate this for you, along with reading the data file and providing the necessary signal processing to get you started.)

 A [SignalDB row contains the conditions and characteristics of the observation](signaldb.md), such as the Right Ascension (RA) and Declination (DEC) celestial coordinates of the signal,